phuonghathien/aiop/README.md

-# AI-Oriented Programming (AOP)
+# AI-Oriented Programming (AIOP)

-This repository contains a proposal, documentation, and prototype implementation for a new programming paradigm called AI-Oriented Programming (AOP).
+This repository contains a proposal, documentation, and prototype implementation for a new programming paradigm called AI-Oriented Programming (AIOP).

 ## What is AI-Oriented Programming?